Bias-Variance Tradeoff of Matching Prior to Difference-in-Differences When Parallel Trends is Violated: Proofs of Theoretical Results in Section

-Again, similar to the proof in \ref{Appendix C.1}, the key is to decompose the minus part inside the bracket with proper usage of block matrix inversions.
+Again, similar to the proof in Appendix \ref{Appendix C.1}, the key is to decompose the minus part inside the bracket with proper usage of block matrix inversions by Lemma \ref{Lemma: Block Matrix Inversion}.
 We first employ the matrix-stacked notation on all $T$-period pre-treatment outcomes so that $Y_T = B_0 + B_\theta \theta + B_X X + \epsilon $, where $Y_T \in \mathbf{R}^{T}$.
 We also rewrite that